|Phase II||Biomarker/Laboratory analysis, Treatment||Active||18 and over||NCI||NCI-2012-01149|

 I. To determine the concordance in fusion status among prostate cancer samples from the primary site, biopsied metastasis, and circulating tumor cells (CTCs).

 II.
-To assess if ETS fusion status in the CTCs is associated with response to therapy.
+To assess if ETS fusion status in the CTCs, at baseline, 12 weeks, and disease progression (or when off study) is associated with response to therapy.

 IV.
 To determine the role of phosphatase and tensin homolog (PTEN) loss as a predictive biomarker of response to abiraterone, alone or in combination with ABT-888.